ACCESS-NRI/access-om3-configs/panantarctic_instructions.md

 Also copied diag rho coordinates from the panan. not sure about the formatting....

+And diag z coordinates regridded (ocean_month_z) since I spent a good morning freaking out about warm western boundary currents that were actually vanished.

 Northern boundary issue resolved by reverting to `WRIGHT_REDUCED` EOS

+Just kidding, not resolved.
+Need to use ACCESS-OM2-01 second year output https://github.com/claireyung/mom6-panAn-iceshelf-tools/blob/claire_working/initial-conditions/ACCESSOM2_IC_into_8km_grid.ipynb

+Also changed to `WRIGHT_FULL` (https://github.com/claireyung/mom6-panAn-iceshelf-tools/issues/13)

+And added Stewart Allen's suggested Antarctic ice thickness categories ("I might suggest ncat=7, with similar spacing (kcatbound=2), but that has it's highest at about 2.2m.")